 - request information from commissioners about the claims process.

 - keep records and evidence of additional costs.

 Funding in Wales

-It has been agreed between Welsh Government and GPC Wales that elements of the Welsh GMS contract will be relaxed during the pandemic.
+It was agreed between Welsh Government and GPC Wales that elements of the Welsh GMS contract would be relaxed during the pandemic.
 In Welsh Government’s initial letter regarding this on 17 March, the guiding principle was outlined that practices will not be financially penalised for the changes to the contract.

 Funding in Scotland

 BMA Scotland has secured agreement from the Scottish Government that no practice should be left out of pocket as a result of responding to the COVID emergency.